CartoDB/Windshaft-cartodb/docs/anonymous_maps.md

 # Anonymous Maps

 Anonymous Maps allows you to instantiate a map given SQL and CartoCSS.
-It also allows you to add interaction capabilities using [UTF Grid.](https://github.com/mapbox/utfgrid-spec)
+It also allows you to add interaction capabilities using [UTF Grid.](https://github.com/mapbox/utfgrid-spec).
+Alternatively, you can get the data for the map (geometry and attributes for each layer) using vector tiles (in which case CartoCSS is not required).

 ## Instantiate